 The following tests are performed in our office and are used to diagnose arrhythmias and their symptoms:

-Holter monitoring provides a continuous reading of your heart rhythm over a 24 hour period or longer.
+- Holter monitoring provides a continuous reading of your heart rhythm over a 24 hour or 3-5 day period.

 How the Test is Performed

 You will have the capability to do a recording on the monitor should you experience any symptoms while completing the test.
 You will be asked to keep a diary of what activities you do while wearing the monitor and any symptoms you may experience and when you have them.
 It is very important that you accurately record your symptoms and activities so the doctor can match them with your Holter monitor findings.
 Continue your normal activities while wearing the monitor.
 You may be asked to exercise while being monitored if your symptoms have occurred in the past while you were exercising.